 Suggested age: 2-teens (anyone who likes to be creative!)

-Download and print the 40acts guide for families here, for a fun and generous act to do each day of Lent.
+One of the best Lent activities for families is arguably 40acts, which you can download and print right here.
+Each day of Lent, the guide gives you a suggestion of a fun and generous act to do together or individually.
 It’s a great option for active, creative kids who like a challenge!

-Missy did this a couple of years ago (when she was 5), and raised nearly £100 for charity by selling cookies, and managed to get our previously-grumpy postie on side by leaving him a bar of chocolate!
+Missy did this a few years ago (when she was 5), and raised nearly £100 for charity by selling cookies, and managed to get our previously-grumpy postie on side by leaving him a bar of chocolate!

 Suggested age: 4-teens